agile-learning-institute/mentorHub-person-api/README.md

 If you want to run both the API and Database containers you can build the database container as described [above](#building-the-database-container), and then build the API container, and then use the docker compose command below to run both of them together.

-### Build Both containers
+### Bulid and Run in one step

-To build all of the needed containers, first clone down the data repo as described above, then you can run this script to buld both the database and api containers.
+To build both of the containers, first clone [the mongodb repo](https://github.com/agile-learning-institute/institute-mongodb) as a sibling to this project folder, then you can run this script to buld both the database and api containers and start the stack.

 ```bash
 ./docker-build-all.sh
 ```

-### To Run the API and Database Container
+### Start the Containers without rebuilding

 ```bash
 docker compose up --detach